dl1bz/deskhpsdr/README.md

 My main focus of deskHPSDR development is macOS, which is my primary development environment for deskHPSDR.
 Normally all should be running with Linux too.
 The second focus is Fonie/SSB/Digimodes and less CW.
 This SDR software app is made for SDR transceiver used in Hamradio as daily-used app, less for special operations with wide-range RX-only SDR devices.
 If you agree with me and my ideas, deskHPSDR can be very useful for you.
 If not, look around for other solutions.

-**There are no plans to adapt deskHPSDR for running with WINDOWS !
-It's made for UNIX style OS like macOS or Linux.**
+**There are no plans whatsoever to ever port deskHPSDR to WINDOWS!
+It's made for UNIX style OS only like macOS or Linux.**

 ## Requirements